Main navigation | Main content

 Mandy drives the China Center’s scholarship programs, community outreach and corporate engagement.
 With passion in advancing the China Center’s role in supporting the education, business, and cultural exchanges between Minnesota and the Greater China area, she works on building positive relationships with the Minnesota community and leverages these resources with students and faculty members.
 Before joining the China Center, she worked at the Carlson Global Institute on the business school education abroad programs across Asia, South America, and Europe.
 In her early career in China, she worked for China Technology Innovation Corporation in Beijing to explore international markets in America and Western Europe.
 Mandy has a B.A. in English and International Studies from China Foreign Affairs University, an M.A. in Public Policy from the Humphrey School of Public Affairs, and an MBA from the Carlson School of Management at the University of Minnesota.

-Emily earned her bachelor’s degree in global studies from the University of Minnesota and is currently pursuing a master's degree in Comparative and International Development Education and bachelor’s degree in Global Studies, both from the University of Minnesota.
+Emily joined the Confucius Institute staff in 2008 and in 2012 her position grew to also include the China Center.
+She has a master’s degree in Comparative and International Development Education and bachelor’s degree in Global Studies, both from the University of Minnesota.
 Emily serves on the board of Yinghua Academy, which was the first Chinese immersion charter school in the United States.
 Emily began her study of Chinese language at Minneapolis South High School.
 During her junior year she participated in School Year Abroad, a semester-long high school program in Beijing.
 She continued her study of Chinese at the University of Minnesota and Lewis & Clark College.
 Emily has spent the majority of her career in the nonprofit sector, including positions with a Chinese adoption agency and educational organizations in literacy and the arts.
 As Community Programs Specialist, Emily manages many of the China Center’s events and activities at the University and in the community.